Alignment-free Raw Video Demoireing: Experiments

 \subsection{Qualitative Results}

-We present visual comparisons between our approach and existing methods in Fig.~\ref{fig:nips23}.
-The results demonstrate DemMamba's ability in removing moiré patterns and correcting color deviations.
-In the first scenario, noticeable vertical moiré stripes appear in the light background regions.
-Unfortunately, the images restored by RDNet, RRID, VDmoiré and DTNet still exhibit remaining moiré patterns.
-Although RawVD can eliminate most of the moiré patterns, the resulting image tends to have a slight grayish bias.
-In contrast, DemMamba effectively removes the moiré patterns, preserves the original image details, and restores accurate colors.
-For the second scenario, which includes dark backgrounds with limited spatial details for model learning, our method still demonstrates stable demoiréing performance.
-DemMamba maintains higher texture accuracy, color fidelity, and structural coherence compared to other methods, underscoring its robustness in handling challenging low-light conditions.
+Visual comparisons between the proposed method and existing methods are presented in Fig.~\ref{fig:nips23}.
+The results demonstrate DemMamba's effectiveness in removing moiré patterns and correcting color deviations.
+Notably, vertical moiré stripes are visible in the background regions.
+Images restored by RDNet, RRID, VDmoiré, and DTNet still contain residual moiré artifacts.
+Although RawVD can eliminate most moiré patterns, the restored images exhibit a slight grayish bias.
+In contrast, DemMamba effectively removes moiré patterns while accurately restoring colors.

 Additionally, we present the qualitative comparison on raw image demoiréing dataset TMM22 in Fig.~\ref{fig:tmm22}.
 In the first scene, which features a blue umbrella with moiré patterns, previous methods tend to leave residual moiré patterns in their restored images.
-In the final scene, we present a case of webpages affected by moiré patterns.
+In the second scene, we present a case of webpages affected by moiré patterns.
 Although some methods partially remove moiré patterns, they struggle to restore the original colors accurately.
 DemMamba's ability to model long-range dependencies enables a more accurate restoration of colors, resulting in enhanced visual quality.
-Additional image and video comparisons are provided in the supplementary file.